 On-site UV light measurement and assessment survey to help you meet your obligations under The Control of Artificial Optical Radiation at Work Regulations 2010 and to ensure the safe use of UV light within your organisation.

-A typical UV light measurement and assessment survey includes:
+A typical UV measurement and risk assessment includes:

 - Measurement of UV light spectral output.